OLED ink jet printing: introduction and market status

 OLED (Organic Light Emitting Diodes) is a flat light emitting technology, made by placing a series of organic thin films (usually carbon based) between two conductors.
 When an electrical current is applied, light is emitted.
 OLEDs are used to make displays and lighting panels.
 OLEDs today are widely used in TVs, smartphones, tablets, laptops and wearables.

 While OLED displays excel in color-contrast and efficiency compared to LCDs, they’ve also proven relatively hard to produce on a large scale.
-Current evaporation-based production techniques involve a lot of wasted material and risk of defects.
-OLEDs are also extremely sensitive to moisture and oxygen and therefore must be protected with a high performance encapsulating layer.
+A potential technology that could reduce OLED production costs is inkjet printing.

-Current OLED producing methods rely on evaporation processes, in which the organic materials are deposited onto a glass sheet through a thin metal stencil, also known as a "shadow mask.
+Current OLED production relies on evaporation processes, in which the organic materials are deposited onto a glass sheet through a thin metal stencil, also known as a "shadow mask".
 This process is problematic, as a significant amount of the material is wasted because it disperses all over the mask, in addition to inherent mask changes which expose the sheet to dust and compromise yields (OLEDs are by nature sensitive to contamination).

-One area in which inkjet printing is common in the OLED production process is the encapsulation layer deposition.
-Almost all OLEDs that adopt TFE encapsulation use inkjet printing to deposit the organic elements.
+Inkjet printing is adopted in OLED production today in two areas.
+One is the encapsulation layer deposition - almost all OLEDs that adopt TFE encapsulation use inkjet printing to deposit the organic elements.
+Inkjet printing is also used to deposit the quantum dots in Samsung's QD-OLED production process.

 LG UltraFine OLED Pro photo